Optimal CPU/GPU Temperature for Gaming

 2 Types of GPU Air-Cooling Solutions

-- Blower Fan - also known as the “reference card”, takes the air from inside the case and blow it out through the rear vents on the back of the GPU card.
+- Blower Fan - also known as the “reference card”, the blower fan takes the air from inside the case and blows it out through the rear vents on the back of the GPU card.

-This is great to prevent the buildup of heat inside your case but they are louder, performs 5% slower, and about 5°C hotter compared to the open-air cooling solution.
+This is great to prevent the buildup of heat inside your case but they are louder, slower, and run about 5°C hotter than an Open Air system.

 - Open-Air - takes air from above the fans and blows it out to the sides.

-Though it may perform 5% faster and it’s 5°C cooler than the blower fan, you run the risk of BSOD and damaging (melting) other hardware inside in the long run since you might not be able to exhaust all of the dispersed heat.
+Though it is quieter, faster, and runs 5°C cooler than the Blower Fan solution, you also run the risk of BSOD and damaging (melting) other hardware in the long run since you might not be able to exhaust all of the dispersed heat.

-Get these only and only if you have enough number of cooling fans that can right away expel hot air from inside the case.
+Get these only if you have enough cooling fans to expel hot air from inside the case.

 You should also be aware of your Smart fans.
-Fans usually sit idle until temperatures reach 86°F to 104°F (30°C to 40°C. The main purpose is to greatly reduce the noise and power consumption when the card is not under heavy load.
+Fans usually sit idle until temperatures reach 86°F to 104°F (30°C to 40°C).
+This greatly reduces noise and power consumption when the system is cool.

 Ways to Track the CPU/GPU Temperature when Gaming

-Before you can make necessary actions to address the temperature problems, track the temperatures of your hardware first.
+Before you can make changes to address the temperature problems, first you will need to track your hardware’s temperature first.

 Large companies such as AMD, Nvidia, Intel, MSI, and more, have their own utilities, which is a basic software, that you can use to check your CPU and GPU temperatures and do more.

 Ryzen Master Utility (AMD) and Intel Extreme Tuning Utility (Intel) are some of the most commonly used and high-quality utilities.
 These provide you with just about everything you need to see CPU temperatures and even do easily overclocking -- just make sure that you know what you’re doing if you choose to do the latter.

-On the other hand, you can also download utilities made by hardware manufacturers such as MSI Afterburner, Gigabyte Aorus Graphics Engine, Asus GPU Tweak, and more.
+You can also download utilities made by other hardware manufacturers such as MSI Afterburner, Gigabyte Aorus Graphics Engine, Asus GPU Tweak, and more.
 What’s great about these compared to Ryzen Master Utility and Intel Extreme Tuning Utility is that they are compatible with just about any GPU, regardless of the manufacturer.